Probesys/agentj/README.md

 ---

-**AgentJ** is designed to protect your already existing mail server from incoming malicious messages and to prevent compromised accounts from your users to send spam or virus.
+**AgentJ** is designed to protect your mail server from malicious messages and to prevent compromised accounts to send spam or virus.

 Features includes
-- human authentication for unknown sender
+- human authentication for unknown senders
-- spam/virus detection, for incoming as well as outgoing mail
+- spam/virus detection, for received and sent messages
-- send quota
-- shared mailbox, multi domain aliases
+- quota, shared mailbox, aliases

 It runs in a Docker stack and use well-known projects and technologies:
-- mail system: Postfix, SpamAssassin, ClamAV, OpenDKIM
+- mail system: Postfix, Amavis, SpamAssassin, ClamAV, OpenDKIM
 - web interface: Symfony 7 with PHP 8.2 and MariaDB

 AgentJ is a [Probesys](https://www.probesys.coop) project, made available under the GNU Affero General Public License v3.0.